Monosomy 9p: Location

-Geneticists originally had the syndrome narrowed down to the short arm region of Chromosome 9.
+Geneticists originally had the syndrome narrowed down to the short arm region of chromosome 9.
 Now, the location of the deletion has recently been narrowed to 9p22.2-p23.

 Diagnosis

 Diagnoses can occur at any age.
-Most of time chromosome 9p deletion syndrome is diagnosed after birth by the detection of symptoms via clinical evaluation.
-Common methods used to detect Monosomy 9p after birth include the use of a stethoscope, X-ray, and EKG.
+Most of the time chromosome 9p deletion syndrome is diagnosed after birth by the detection of symptoms via clinical evaluation.
+Common methods used to detect monosomy 9p after birth include the use of a stethoscope, X-ray, and EKG.
 Monosomy 9p is also diagnosed before birth by ultrasound, amniocentesis, and chorionic villus sampling (CVS).
-Ultrasound can hint at the malformations of the face, limbs, and heart.
-While amniocentesis and CVS both use fluid and tissue to perform chromosomal studies to identify chromosomal abnormalities.
-Finally, karyotyping, a procedure used to examine a patient's chromosomes, can be used to diagnose Monosomy 9p both before birth and after birth.
+Ultrasound can hint at the malformations of the face, limbs, and heart, while amniocentesis and CVS both use fluid and tissue to perform chromosomal studies to identify chromosomal abnormalities.
+Finally, karyotyping, a procedure used to examine a patient's chromosomes, can be used to diagnose monosomy 9p both before birth and after birth.

 Management

-Treatment of Monosomy 9p focuses mainly on fixing the malformations.
+Treatment of monosomy 9p focuses mainly on fixing the malformations.
 For example, to fix facial malformations, physicians can perform facial surgery to repair the facial malformations.
-This can open airways for the infant or patient; especially the nose-to-throat pathway.
+This can open airways for the infant or patient, especially the nose-to-throat pathway.
 Similarly, to fix heart malformations, physicians can recommend surgery or medication to improve the efficiency of the pumping of the heart.
 Lastly remedial education, speech therapy, and physical therapy can be used to improve the developmental delay associated with the syndrome.

 Epidemiology

-Chromosome 9p deletion syndrome occurs 1 in 50,000 births.
-Half of the cases occur sporadically, while the other half of cases result from parent translocations or the parent having deletion as well.
+Monosomy 9p occurs 1 in 50,000 births.
+Half of the cases occur sporadically, while the other half of the cases result from parent translocations or the parent having deletion as well.